anything-good/fnx/self-host-list.md

 OPENPROJECT_HTTPS=false docker-compose up -d

 After a while, OpenProject should be up and running on http://localhost:8080.
+The default username and password is login: admin, and password: admin.
+You need to explicitly disable HTTPS mode on startup as OpenProject assumes it’s running behind HTTPS in production by default.

  ## [https://www.wiz.cn/docker](https://www.wiz.cn/docker)  :